Acetaminophen and Autism

 How Can I Take Action?

-We know the evidence, we know what action needs to be taken and now with your help we can raise our voices to allow parents, guardians, lawmakers, medical professionals and others know what we can do to change this story.
+We know the evidence, we know what action needs to be taken, and now, with your help, we can raise our voices to allow parents, guardians, lawmakers, medical professionals and others know what we can do to change this story.

 Learn